 A Book and Teaching Series on Strongholds, High Places, Oaths and Agreements, and How We Must Be Aware of Them on Multiple Fronts.
 When Do We Build Them, Tear Them Down or Destroy Them?

 All strongholds are not evil or wicked.
-But, they are also a primary strategic weapon the enemy uses against us.
+But, they can also be a primary strategic weapon the enemy uses against us.
 He ensnares, traps, and holds us captive.
 He neutralizes our effectiveness in our faith and can literally use them to kill us over time.
+Sometimes we don’t even realize we are held captive – and sometimes it’s too late when we realize it.

 Do you remember when David was evading Saul? – literally for years!
 He very deliberately established and utilized strongholds in the Wilderness to support his operations, security, and resistance.
 There was a time though, when David turned his back on his faith and trust in God and deliberately made a CHOICE to move into enemy territory.
 He pledged his allegiance to the worldly king of the Philistines, who in turn gave David and his men a place to live (a stronghold) called Ziklag.